 Ticketing and Seating

-- Theatre events will have limited tickets available to ensure social distancing.
+- Theatre events will have limited tickets available to accommodate the 50% capacity limit.

 - Due to both limited tickets and best health practices, guests are encouraged to purchase tickets online and to use paperless tickets when possible.

-- No more than 6 individuals can be seated together in a group.
+- Unless in pre-approved cases, we will not seat parties of more than 6 individuals together in a group.